iMicknl/search-ui-azure-connector/README.md

 # search-ui-azure-connector

 This connector is used to connect [Search UI](https://github.com/elastic/search-ui) to [Azure Cognitive Search](https://azure.microsoft.com/en-us/services/search/).
+Checkout the live demo of [Search UI with Azure Cognitive Search](https://azurecognitivesearchui.z19.web.core.windows.net), or have a look at the [React sample](#sample).

 ## Getting started